RiccardoSamaritan/FantacalcioApp/README.md

 ## Data Retrieval

 Download Excel files from [Fantacalcio.it](https://www.fantacalcio.it/voti-fantacalcio-serie-a).
 Be sure to select the season that you want to simulate and to download data for each matchday from 1 to 38.\
 Put the downloaded files into the "data" folder in order to be ready for the data processing.

 ## Data Processing

 ### Excel to CSV Converter

-This project includes a Python script (`data/dataprocesser.py`) to convert the official Excel files from Fantacalcio.it into clean CSV format for easier data processing.
+This project includes a Python script (`data/dataprocessor.py`) to convert the official Excel files from Fantacalcio.it into clean CSV format for easier data processing.

 #### Features:
 - **Automatic team detection**: Identifies team names from the Excel structure.
+- **Matchday extraction**: Automatically extracts the matchday number from the filename.
 - **Player-only extraction**: Filters out headers, titles, and coaches (excludes "ALL" role).
 - **Complete data preservation**: Extracts all player statistics (goals, assists, cards, etc.).
 - **Auto-cleanup**: Moves processed Excel files to trash after successful conversion.
+- **Output**: Saves the cleaned data in a CSV file named `matchday{i}.csv`, where `i` is the matchday number.
 #### Usage:

 1. **Install dependencies:**